box/box-node-sdk/docs/tasks.md

 Tasks
 =====

-Tasks enabled file-centric workflows in Box.
+Tasks enable file-centric workflows in Box.
 User can create tasks on files and assign them to collaborators on Box.

 * [Create a Task](#create-a-task)